Alico Technical Analysis (NASDAQ:ALCO)

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Alico MACD indicator is below 0 indicating a bearish trend.
+The Alico MACD indicator is above 0 indicating a bullish trend.

 Alico Relative Strength Index

 This technical indicator compares the relative strength or weakness of a stock.
 It measures the magnitude of rise or fall in stock price movements .
 If the RSI of ALCO stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.